BlockchainCommons/SmartCustodyBook/manuscript/04-riskmodel.md

 At this point, you might want to immediately start brainstorming ways to interdict, prevent, and further mitigate your risks.
 If you’re knowledgeable about smart custody, and feel like you already know how to reduce your risks, then jump forward to Step 12.
 However, we have another methodology that may (once more) allow you to approach your risk modeling in a *methodical* way.

-What follows is a list of adversaries drawn from the [*Adversaries*](https://docs.google.com/document/d/1t4cnXV9U97CImT3GPnIIta_BPGHbU2EDuJ0zcZSGdSI/edit#heading=h.9uorpyk1b4bp) document.
+What follows is a list of adversaries drawn from the *Chapter Three*.
 These are sort of like risks, but each of them is an anthropomorphized adversarial entity that contains many related risks, and which details many related solutions.
 We believe that considering an anthropomorphized adversary of this sort makes it easier to consider the “motives” that might affect you, and also makes it easier to find solutions that address your risks.
 It’s our prime deviation from standard risk modeling methodologies.

 Go through the adversary list and checkmark all adversaries that correlate with the risks you identified.
 Your exact risk might not be here, so try and pick the adversaries that have risks that seem the closest to what you wrote.